nicholasjackson/terraform-nomad-multicloud/README.md

 $ terraform apply
 ```
+## Running Vault
+Currently the config will install and configure Vault on AWS however it does not automatically setup Nomad, Vault is also currently not secured via TLS certificates.
+This is provided for demonstration purposes only.

 ## Connecting to the cluster
 1. Obtain the external and internal ip addresses of a server from AWS